g4eve/Dog-Patrol/docs/tutorials/before-you-start-a-tutorial.md

 3. A required software component didn't install correctly.
 4. A required software component isn't up to date.

-If you see the list of users from the service, you're ready to do the tutorials.
+If you see the list of dog sitters from the service, you're ready to do the tutorials.